marckmannen/Weather-App/README.md

 # Weather App
-In this project i made a weather application to check the weather in different dutch locations.
+In this project I made a weather application to check the weather in different locations in the Netherlands.